dxmann73/docker/alpine-base/README.md

 Based on Alpine Linux: 3.8

-Will install a default service user/group with ID 1000 which can't login.
+Will install a default service user/group with ID 1000 which can't log in.

 Build
 --------